wainersm/cc-cloud-api-adaptor/webhook/README.md

 # Introduction
-This mutating webhook modifies a POD spec using specific runtimeclass to remove all `resources` entries and replace it with peer-pod extended resource.
+This mutating webhook modifies a pod spec using specific runtimeclass to remove all `resources` entries and replace it with peer-pod extended resource.

 ## Need for mutating webhook
 A peer-pod uses resources at two places: